GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 Besides raw #acr("STFT") values, interaural features, presented in @sec:simulator:background:spectral-features, have been widely used in the #acr("SSL") literature @nguyen_autonomous_2018, @sivasankaran_keyword_2018 @youssef_learning-based_2013.
 Binaural representations have been explicitly designed to highlight geometric information relevant to localization.
 Hence, and for the sake of exhaustivity, those cues have also been tested.
-This comparison employs a binaural array which allows to trivially compute #acr("ILD") and #acr("IPD") from the two #acr("STFT") arrays.
+This comparison employs a binaural array which allows for trivial computation of the #acr("ILD") and #acr("IPD") from the two #acr("STFT") arrays.
-Notably, the number of resulting channels in the processed data remains two in this case.
+Notably, the number of resulting channels in the processed data remains two.
-The interaural tensor $cal(I) in RR^(C, F, T)$ amounts to:
+The interaural tensor $cal(I) in RR^(C times F times T)$ amounts to:
 $
   cal(I) = mat(
       "ILD"(m_1, m_2);